 Custodial credit risk is the risk that, in the event of a bank's failure, the College's deposits and investments might not be recovered.
 Deposits and investments are made in domestic banks that are federally insured, including some Massachusetts banks that are insured with supplemental insurance for those accounts exceeding the federally insured limits.
-The bank balances of the deposits and investments at June 30, 2022 amounted to \$37,975,304, of which \$677,736, was exposed to custodial credit risk.
+The bank balances of the deposits and investments at June 30, 2023 amounted to \$43,296,912, of which \$806,040 was exposed to custodial credit risk as uninsured and uncollateralized.
 The College does not have a written policy to mitigate custodial credit risk.